-You can buy Strange Worlds as both a paperback and an e-book from Amazon.co.uk and Amazon.com, or download it in multiple formats from Smashwords.
+You can buy Strange Worlds from Amazon as both a paperback and an e-book or download it in multiple formats from Smashwords.
 You can also pick up a copy at Barnes and Noble, in paperback or as a nook book, or order it at your local library.

 Love can bring us together, but it can also tear us apart.